eldoyle/PythonIntro/_episodes/10-functions.md

 > Write a function that examines one color channel (one row) of the file Titration_color_data_simple.csv and returns the frame
 > that has largest change in intensity from the frame before it.
 >
-> For example, if you had the data `intensities = [140, 142, 139, 128, 129, 126]` representing frames 1, 2, 3, 4, 5, and 6, for a
+> For example, if you had the data `intensities = [140, 142, 139, 128, 129, 126]` representing frames 1-6 for a single channel
-> single channel you should return the number `3` because the biggest difference is 139-128 = 11 between frames 3 and 4.
+> you should return the number `3` because the biggest difference is 139-128 = 11 between frames 3 and 4.
 >
 > You should be able to read in the entire dataset (either using standard read commands or as a numpy array) and then run your
 > function on each color channel individually.
+>
+> Plan out all of the steps you need to accomplish before you start writing your code.
+Don't be afraid to think creatively,
+> drawing on all of the Python tools you have learned!
 {: .challenge}
 >